Attach2Cloud

 Can they create their own Attach2Cloud rules?

-Yes, provided that the Central Administrator let them the right to do so, users can use the Attach2Cloud Ribbon (in the Outlook main Window) to create their own rules.
+Yes, provided the Attach2Cloud administrator has not restricted the right to do so, users can use the Attach2Cloud Ribbon (in the Outlook main Window) to create their own rules.

-Even better, you can let users create their own rules inside managed limits:
+Even better, the Attach2Cloud administrator can let users create their own rules inside locked limits:

 Question #12

-How can customers who do not have a user registry administration tool configure Attach2Cloud?
+How can customers who do use Windows GPO or other user registry administration utilities configure Attach2Cloud?

-As with all our software, we offer our customers to insert their own preferred settings into the setup packages we deliver to them.
+We offer our Attach2Cloud Enterprise customers the possibility to insert their own preferred settings into the Attach2Cloud setup packages we deliver to them.

-By doing so, Attach2Cloud will work as per their specifications from the moment it is installed.
+By doing so, Attach2Cloud will work as per their specifications as soon as they install it.

-The values of the Attach2Cloud parameters to be installed can also be specified at setup time, on the command line launching the Attach2Cloud setup package.
+Attach2Cloud parameter values can also be specified at installation time, on the command line launching the Attach2Cloud setup package.

-+ Attach2Cloud Enterprise version customers can also ask us to update their Attach2Cloud parameters online.
-This service is included in Attach2Cloud Enterprise subscriptions.
+Attach2Cloud Enterprise version customers can also ask us to update their Attach2Cloud parameters online.
 Attach2Cloud parameter online updates can target all users, lists of users, or even one single user.

 Question #13